kasaechao/Boat-Loads-API/README.md

 CRUD operations for the boat entity is protected and requires authentication of the user for a successful request.

-Authorization and authentication is handled via Oauth 2.0 and OpenID Connect authentication flow.
-Auth0 is the chosen provider for the authorization and authentication flow.
+Authorization and authentication is handled via Oauth 2.0 flow.
+Auth0 is the chosen provider for this process.

 [Auth0 site link](https://auth0.com/)